danwerner21/6x0x-DOS65/README.md

 ```
 SAVE 1 A:S19.COM
 ```
-CONGRATULATIONS!
 You have just saved your first utility to the DOS/65 SD disk!

 The next utility we want to save to the SD card is the "WRITEOS" utility.
 This program will copy the running version of DOS/65 to a selected drive.
 To upload this utility type "S19" at the DOS/65 prompt. . .  and again the 6x0x is now waiting for you to dump a s19 file to the serial port from your PC terminal program.
 The file we want to send now is the "WRITEOS.S19" file from the bin folder of the repo.
 Once the file is sent, DOS/65 should return to a "A>" prompt.
 On the 6x0x “A>” prompt type: